Barista Courses and Opportunities

 3. Advanced Barista Courses

-Once you’ve mastered the skills, an advanced barista course takes your skills and hones them to the next level.
+Once you've mastered the skills, an advanced barista course takes your skills and hones them to the next level.
 These courses are designed for individuals who already have experience and want to fine-tune their techniques.
 Advanced courses may also include customer interaction training and café management skills for those aspiring to open their own coffee shop.
-In an advanced barista course, you will learn:
+In an advanced barista course, you will learn:- Advanced espresso techniques, including grind adjustment and dosing.

 - Complex latte art designs.